 One of the main sights in Trieste is saint Justus cathedral.
 It is located on a hill overlooking Trieste.

-There are several mosaics and frescoes inside this church.
+There are three mosaics and some frescoes inside this church.

-Here' s a short description of some mosaics you can see inside the church.
-The mosaics on the apse on the left; date to the beginning of the XII century.
-They depict the Madonna, the angels Gabriel, Michael and apostles.
-The mosaics on the apse on the right date around the XIII century.
+The mosaic on the apse on the right date around the XIII century.
 Here you see Christ with saints Justus and saint Servolo.
 On the central apse there is a mosaic made in 1932.

 Once you visited the museum you can stroll on the ramparts on the castle to enjoy a beautiful landscape over the city.

 There is also a chapel inside the castle.

 Mikeze and Jakeze.
 These are the original mechanical staues which striked the hours on the top of the town hall in piazza dell' Unità d' Italia.
 They are stored into the castle.